 - Click the “Encoder Setup” tab in the top-center of the screen

 - This tab shows three simple setup steps.
-The first step involves selecting a publishing point (optional) and selecting a bitrate, resolution, and aspect ratio (also optional).
-The settings you select in your encoder will override these settings.
+First, select a publishing point (optional), and then choose your bitrate, resolution, and aspect ratio (optional).
+These can be adjusted later in your encoder settings.

-- The second step allows you to select an encoder.
-Select the option that matches the encoder you’re using, or select “other RTMP encoder.”
+- Continue on to select your encoder type.
+Select the option that matches the encoder you’re using, or choose “Other RTMP Encoder” if your software isn’t listed.

 3. Select Video and Audio Encoding Options